Composition in golden bronze - cherubs holding a shell, an angel, saints

 Description

-A drop made of gilded bronze on a table with holy water, featuring an unusual typology: on a stepped base, two cherubs hold a shell (original), topped with an angel holding a censer in his hand; on the sides, two saints resting on a plinth—one holding a key and a triregnum, the other a ciborium and a book.
-The composition is well articulated and absolutely original, originating from central Italy and dating from the first half of the 19th century.
-It is in good condition, apart from a small amount of paint loss on the base.
+A drop made of gilded bronze on a table with holy water, featuring an unusual typology: on a stepped base, two cherubs hold a shell (original) topped with an angel holding a censer in his hand; flanking are two saints resting on a pedestal, one holding a key and a triregnum, the other a ciborium and a book.
+The composition is well-articulated and absolutely original, originating from central Italy and dating from the first half of the 19th century.
+It is in good condition, except for a small amount of paint loss on the base.

-Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-It was inspired by the reign of Napoleon, characterized by significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture dates from the late 18th to early 19th century.
+It was inspired by the reign of Napoleon, characterized by strong references to Roman and Greek decorative motifs.

 Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
 Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
-Materials were selectively used to emphasize the grandeur of these items.
+These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
-The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture design.
-Renaissance furniture was quite heavy and robust, often using brown stains, moldings, strong bases, and relief decorations.
-These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-Mythology and ancient themes were also popular, with supports and legs often taking animal forms.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and solid, using brown stains, moldings, sturdy bases, and relief decorations.
+These products were quite distinctive but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest-type furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

 The most important aspect of elite antique furniture is originality.
 This is ultimately crucial for buyers, as many forgeries circulate on the market.
-Luxury Products provides documentation confirming the authenticity of each item, matching the description and photographs.
-We also have access to art appraisers, historians, and experts from around the world.
+Luxury Products provides documentation confirming the authenticity of each item, matching the description and photos.
+We have experts in art appraisal, historians, and specialists from around the world at your disposal.

 Attributes / Details